It’s time to get back

 Stemming from using photo editing software to design things for the web, the “handover” process between designers and developers has remained largely unchanged for over 20 years.
 We desperately need to get back to the future, but I think things are moving way too slowly.
 Worse still, very few people seem to mind or even be thinking about it.

 On December 20th, 2019, I ended my decade long career in digital agencies and left my day job as a lead front end developer behind to focus all of my time on solving these problems.
-With that, “Figmatic” was born as the first company focused on building premium Figma plugins.
+With that, “Figmatic” was born as the first startup focused on building premium Figma plugins and design automation.

-Figmatic will start by releasing automation plugins for Figma which solve some common time wasting tasks faced inside any design team, followed by solving much bigger and more complex problems beyond those.
+Figmatic will start by releasing design automation plugins for Figma which solve common time wasting tasks faced inside any design team, followed by solving much bigger and more complex problems beyond those.
 We want to build the best premium Figma plugins to solve important problems that very few people seem to be working on.

-I am very optmistic that a much needed new future can be achieved, and I'm excited about the years ahead as we work towards the mission of getting the distance between and design and development to zero.
+I am very optmistic that a much needed new future can be achieved, and I'm excited about the years ahead as we work towards our mission of reducing the distance between and design and development to zero.